iSEE-Laboratory/Continual-AQA/README.md

 ## News
 - [2024.04.27] This work is accepted by **TCSVT-2024** :)
 - [2024.05.02] The pre-processed data, checkpoints and logs of the experiments on AQA-7 dataset are available :)
+- [2024.05.24] The code for experiments on the AQA-7 dataset is available :)

 ## Requirements